-- Produce a dust jacket for a Bible using key information studies - Develop a publicity campaign (eg posters, adverts on video camera) to introduce a new version of the Bible onto the market.
-How will we sell it to a Christian, an agnostic, and a member of another faith? - Use websites to compare a passage from different versions.
-Students to write their own passage in 'their' language eg text language, Barnsley slang etc - Interview a Christian eg a visiting member of the clergy or youth leader about what the Bible means to them - Look at different ways of interpreting a biblical text and discuss which is liberal, conservative, literal
+Most pupils are expected to: Suggested areas of study Links and suggested activities Give informed accounts of how the Bible has developed • Explain some reasons for the similarities and differences between the Gospels eg the oral tradition, the sources used by the authors of the Gospels and the audiences for whom they were written Produce a dust jacket for a Bible using key information studies Develop a publicity campaign (eg posters, adverts on video camera) to introduce a new version of the Bible onto the market.
+How will we sell it to a Christian, an agnostic, and a member of another faith?
+Evaluate the impact of different versions of the Bible on people's lives Explain the impact of the discovery of fragments of early scrolls as evidence of dating and accuracy Nag Hammadi and Dead Sea Scrolls and their impact on evidencing Biblical stories.
+Evaluate various versions of the Bible and how language differs so much Use websites to compare a passage from different versions.
+Students to write their own passage in 'their' language eg text language, Barnsley slang etc Explain how different Christians use and interpret the Bible • Express insights into different ways in which Christians interpret the Bible eg liberal, conservative, literal, and different ways in which it is used eg ethical discernment, personal prayer, stories which convey the tenets of the faith Interview a Christian eg a visiting member of the clergy or youth leader about what the Bible means to them Look at different ways of interpreting a biblical text and discuss which is liberal, conservative, literal